 - Each parent’s ability to encourage and foster the child’s relationship with the other parent.

 If you are going through a divorce, our dedicated Buffalo Child Custody and Visitation Attorneys can review your case and suggest a course of action that best suits your needs.
-Contact us today for a free confidential consultation.
+Contact us today for a confidential consultation.
 Let our experience work for you.

 Types of Child Custody